-- Follow the coding standards on indentation make sure you do not have tabs in your code. - Follow the coding standards on avoiding long lines, proper indentation, and use of spaces. - Make sure you are generating from the correct distribution.
+- Your package should pass R CMD check without errors, warnings, or notes. - Follow the coding standards on indentation make sure you do not have tabs in your code. - Follow the coding standards on avoiding long lines, proper indentation, and use of spaces. - You should use R's random number generator functions in your C code. - This allows the user to change the underlying generator by standard mechanisms. - This also allows the user to reproduce identical sequences of random numbers using the set.seed function. - You need to enclose your loop generating uniforms in calls to GetRNGstate and PutRNGstate calls. - You should place your GetRNGstate/PutRNGstate calls outside the loop. - Make sure you are generating from the correct distribution.
 A simple check: